chainwayxyz/clementine-cli/docs/withdraw.md

 **Parameters:**

-- `SIGNER_ADDRESS`: Withdrawal wallet address with "wit" prefix (from airgapped device)
+- `SIGNER_ADDRESS`: Withdrawal wallet address with "wit" prefix
 - `DESTINATION_ADDRESS`: Bitcoin address where funds will be sent

-> [!TIP]
-> After you start a withdrawal with the withdrawal start command, it will prompt
-> you with the next steps and the correct values.
-However, you may want to
-> return to this document, as it contains details and security suggestions for
-> the following steps.

 **Example:**